BastianTeufel-GTR/gtr-faq-quartz/content/ProfDia Toolbox/Z Height Offset.md

 After inserting **Z-zero**, re-do the test cut and measure B1 and B2 again.
 The widths B1 and B2 should now be similar to 1mm.
 If you are unsurea about the result feel free to contact us.

-!!! info "Information"
+> [!info]
-    Are the widths after a repeated test cut still different, then there is a problem with the principal setting of the connected machine.
+> Are the widths after a repeated test cut still different, then there is a problem with the principal setting of the connected machine.
-    In this case we recommend you to to do a complete alignment incl. zero point setup
+> In this case we recommend you to to do a complete alignment incl. zero point setup

-    - Check all relevant components for wear and correct installation (wire guides, ...)
+> - Check all relevant components for wear and correct installation (wire guides, ...)
-    - Straighten the wire
+> - Straighten the wire
-    - Determine wire deflection points
+> - Determine wire deflection points
-    - Set Z-zero to 0
+> - Set Z-zero to 0
-    - Re-do the test cut
+> - Re-do the test cut